petershin/liferay-learn/docs/liferay-cloud/latest/en/customizing-liferay-dxp-in-the-cloud/using-the-liferay-dxp-service/configuring-the-liferay-dxp-service.md

 ---
 # Configuring the Liferay DXP Service

-There are several methods available to configure Liferay DXP: through the in [DXP System Settings](https://learn.liferay.com/dxp/latest/en/system-administration/configuring-liferay/system-settings.html) and through the use of [config](https://learn.liferay.com/dxp/latest/en/system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.html) and [property files](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html).
-DXP property and configuration files for your Liferay DXP instance in Liferay Cloud are deployed by being placed inside of one of the `configs/` folders in the Liferay DXP service directory in your repository.
+There are several methods available to configure DXP in Liferay PaaS: through the in [DXP System Settings](https://learn.liferay.com/dxp/latest/en/system-administration/configuring-liferay/system-settings.html) and through the use of [config](https://learn.liferay.com/dxp/latest/en/system-administration/configuring-liferay/configuration-files-and-factories/using-configuration-files.html) and [property files](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/reference/portal-properties.html).
+DXP property and configuration files for your Liferay DXP instance in Liferay PaaS are deployed by being placed inside of one of the `configs/` folders in the Liferay DXP service directory in your repository.

 ```
 liferay